meltaxa/solariot/README.md

 Solariot is designed to allow any Modbus TCP enabled inverter to be queried using a Modbus register map.

 Data is collected and can be streamed to destinations like dweet.io, MQTT, InfluxDB or PVOutput.
-To visual the telemetry, use a dashboard such as Grafana.
+To visualise the telemetry, use a dashboard such as Grafana.
 For example, this is Meltaxa's Grafana dashboard on
 <a href="https://solarspy.live">solarspy.live</a>:
 <p align="center">
   <!---